 PrintFull Recipe

-How to Zest a Lemon and Other Citrus
+How to Zest Citrus

 Want to add citrus flavor to your cooking or baking?
 Zesting citrus is the best way to do it.
 Learn how to zest a lemon using three different tools as well as everything you need to know about zesting citrus.

-- Category: Cooking Tips
+- Category: Tutorials

 Ingredients